How Does a Plastic Granulator Work?

 • Regular knife sharpening prevents quality loss and energy consumption.

-• Sieve inspection prevents blockages and ensures constant output.
+• Sieve Inspection prevents blockages and ensures consistent output.

 • Lubrication of bearings and control of V-belts extend the lifespan.

-• Safety features such as emergency stops, interlocks, and protective caps are standard at Energycle.
+• Safety features such as emergency stops, interlocks, and protective caps are standard with Energycle.

 Frequently Asked Questions (FAQ)